New York City has a lot of famous things about it, and one of the biggest is its food.

 BLACK AND WHITE COOKIE

-Seinfeld fans, you might enjoy our self-guided Seinfeld walking tour.
+If you are a fan, check out our self-guided Seinfeld walking tour.

 For some of the best Black and White cookies head to Russ & Daughters on the Lower East Side.